UMAprotocol/docs/docs/synthetic-tokens/known-issues.md

 sidebar_label: Known Issues
 ---

-## Audit

-The contracts in [the financial-templates directory](https://github.com/UMAprotocol/protocol/tree/e6eaa48124ae3f209fb117cf05eb18292cf26d21/core/contracts/financial-templates/implementation) have been audited by OpenZeppelin.
-The audit report can be found [here](https://blog.openzeppelin.com/uma-audit-phase-2/).

-Later updates to the Expiring Multiparty contracts were also audited by OpenZeppelin.
-The audit report can be found [here](https://blog.openzeppelin.com/uma-audit-phase-3/).

-OpenZeppelin also audited the [Perpetual Multiparty](https://github.com/UMAprotocol/protocol/tree/1631ef7ad29aaeba756ef3b9a01c667e1343df85/packages/core/contracts/financial-templates/perpetual-multiparty).
-The audit report can be found [here](https://blog.openzeppelin.com/uma-audit-phase-4/).

-Additionally, OpenZeppelin audits incremental upgrades to UMA's contracts on a continuous basis.
-The continuous audit report can be found [here](https://blog.openzeppelin.com/uma-continuous-audit/).

-## Known Issues

 Below is a list of known limitation and attack vectors affecting `ExpiringMultiparty.sol`, the contract used to create synthetic tokens.

 Note that the financial contract template has an emergency shutdown feature that prematurely expires the contract.